celestiaorg/CIPs/cips/cip-17.md

 ## Abstract

-This Meta CIP lists the CIPs included in the lemongrass network upgrade.
+This Meta CIP lists the CIPs included in the Lemongrass network upgrade.

 ## Specification